-- the annual cash retainer of \$20,000 for service as a member of the Board was increased to \$25,000; - the annual cash retainer of \$5,000 for service as a chairman of a Board Committee was eliminated in favor of a fee specific to each committee.
-As a result of the change, the committee chairs receive annual cash retainers as follows: Audit Committee chair- \$10,500, Compensation Committee chair- \$7,500, and Nominating and Governance Committee chair - \$5,000; - an annual cash retainer of \$2,500 for service as a non-chairman member of a Board committee; and - meeting attendance fees per Board of Directors meeting attended in person were reduced from \$2,500 to \$1,000 and meeting attendance fees per Board of Directors meeting attended telephonically were increased from \$500 to \$1,000.
-Meeting fees for attendance at committee meetings, which previously were the same as for attendance at meetings of the Board of Directors, are now fixed at \$1,000 for each committee meeting attended, whether in person or telephonically.
+- an annual cash retainer of \$25,000 for service as a member of the Board; - an annual cash retainer of \$10,500 for service as a chairman of the Audit Committee; - an annual cash retainer of \$7,500 for service as a chairman of the Compensation Committee; - an annual cash retainer of \$5,000 for service as a chairman of the Nominating and Governance Committee; - an annual cash retainer of \$2,500 for service as a non-chairman member of a Board committee; and - meeting attendance fees of \$1,000 per Board of Directors or committee meeting attended in person and \$1,000 per Board of Directors or committee meeting attended telephonically.

-Previously, each non-employee director received a grant of 50,000 options to purchase our common stock upon being first elected or appointed to the Board of Directors.
-The options vest 25% on the grant date and 25% at each anniversary of the grant date over three years.
-The size of the initial grant was reduced to 45,000 shares effective May 11, 2010.
-Additionally, beginning with the Annual Meeting of shareholders on May 11, 2010, on the date of each Annual Meeting of the shareholders of the Company, each non-employee director who has been a director for at least 12 months receives an annual grant of options to purchase 15,000 shares of our common stock.
+Each non-employee director also receives a grant of 45,000 options to purchase our common stock upon being first elected or appointed to the Board of Directors.
+In addition, on the date of the annual meeting of the shareholders, each non-employee director who has been a director for at least 12 months receives a grant of options to purchase 15,000 shares of our common stock.
+The options vest in three equal installments on each anniversary of the grant date.
 Directors who are employees of the Company receive no compensation for their service as directors or as members of board committees.
-All options issued on or after May 11, 2010, vest in three equal installments on each anniversary of the date of grant.